Marketing Budget Allocation

 2. Determine budgets

-4. Allocate budget toward channels, platforms, and campaigns
+4. Allocate budgets toward channels, platforms, and campaigns

 5. Track the progress